Volv1t3/SystemDesign/TheoryModule/Writerside/topics/Project-1-―-Pizza-Delivery-System.md

 <p>
 The driver proceeds to deliver the order to the customer.
-As the driver proceeds with the delivery, the driver is prompted with various milestones that can be used to update the customer quickly without having to use the phone while enroute.
+As the driver proceeds with the delivery, the driver is prompted with various milestones that can be used to update the customer quickly without having to use the phone while en route.
 The system handles the communication of milestones to the customer and internally stores them as a progress record.

 </p></li>